jmdigiorgio/fin-sim/README.md

-# MockVest
+# NestFund

-MockVest is to test investment strategies and portfolio management without risking real money.
-Currently WIP.
+NestFund is a personal finance, budgeting, and investing app.